Performance Breakdown

 The Gen5 Detect’s improved seal is evident during the deep cleaning experiments, where it got 100% even in the auto setting in two of the three tests.

-You could argue it has improved too much since the brush roll locked up when I closed the gates and used the boost setting.
+You could argue that it has improved too much, as the brush roll locked up when I closed the gates and used the boost setting.

 Nonetheless, the best setting would be the auto setting with the gates half open or fully closed to maximize run time.